 What causes hard water?

 Water is a solvent, and when it rains onto areas of porous, sedimentary rock such as limestone, chalk or sandstone, the rainwater dissolves the chemical compounds within it.
 These compounds typically involve calcium and magnesium.
 The chemicals then leech into lakes and rivers, and into our water supply.
-Our water supply then travels through the pipes in our homes and ends up in our kettles, baths and sinks.
+Our water supply then travels through the pipes in our homes which can cause hard water issues when it ends up in our kettles, baths and sinks.

 What removes hard water deposits?

 When planning to get rid of calcium deposits, we recommend having the following tools and products on hand:

 - An old toothbrush (for hard to reach spots)